 Without a doubt, the absolute best way to establish whether or not your sapphire is real or fake is to take it to a professional.
 Jewelers might be able to give you some information, but a gemmologist with proper certification can give you a plethora of information about whether your sapphire is real or not, as well as what the quality of the stone is if it is the genuine article.

-When buying sapphires, it’s important to buy responsibly.
-Most quality jewelry shops will sell their jewelers with proper certification, confirming that you are getting what you pay for when it comes to luxury jewelry like sapphire jewelry.
+When buying sapphire jewelry, it’s important to buy responsibly.
+Most quality jewelry shops will sell their jewels with proper certification, confirming that you are getting what you pay for when it comes to luxury jewelry like sapphire rings, necklaces, earrings or brooches.

 Armed with this knowledge, you can do your best to identify any sapphires you come across.
 Good luck with your examinations; you never know – you might just end up finding a new passion!

 Photos except post banner: N. Mölders